greenbergM/Basic-tools-for-sequence-analysis/README.md

 #### FASTAQ filter

-This func filters DNA sequences based on GC-content, length, and sequencing quality (phred33) from a FASTQ file and saves it in the `fastq_filtrator_results` directory within the same location as the input file.
+This function filters DNA sequences based on GC-content, length, and sequencing quality (phred33) from a FASTQ file and saves it in the `fastq_filtrator_results` directory within the same location as the input file.

 ##### Usage